GhaliRasul/Pharma/README.md

 Durch die Framework ReactJs wird das Frontend verwirklicht:
 • JavaScript Synatx extension als Template-Sprache.
 • JSX erlaubt JavaScript-Logik, HTML und CSS in einer React-Komponente

+you hava to init each file
+that means
+npm init -y
+in server and client
+then npm start
+first server then client